Mansval History, Family Crest & Coats of Arms

-England in the wave of migration after the Norman Conquest of 1066.
+The ancestors of the Mansval family brought their name to England in the wave of migration after the Norman Conquest of 1066.
 They lived in Mandeville, near Valognes, Cotentin, Normandy.
 In Mandeville, the Norman Mansval family were nobles who possessed a castle and vast estates.
-The family name Mansval was brought to England after the Norman Conquest, when William the Conqueror gave his friends and relatives most of the land formerly owned by Anglo-Saxon aristocrats.
-Frequently, the Normans, such as the Mansval family, identified themselves by reference to the estates from which they came from in Northern France.

 Early Origins of the Mansval family